 The drill – Cut your brain out of the loop, and put your money decisions on autopilot.
 Authorize your bank to pay your essential bills—mortgage or rent, phone, utilities, cable—directly from your checking account.

 Computer consultant and frequent traveler Paul Robichaux, 40, of Perrysburg, Ohio, has been paying his bills automatically for 20 years.
 “I can manage my accounts and make payments from my laptop, desktop, or mobile device,” he says.
 Once the system is up and running, you eliminate the likelihood of paying a bill late.
 No late payments, no late fees, no damage to your credit rating.
 Just remember to check your statements regularly for mistakes and hidden charges.

 The payoff – Your major bills have been paid on time.
 That’s worth your peace of mind.
 Now to the real work.

 Americans under age 35 spend 19.7 cents out of every dollar they earn just to make payments on what they already owe.
 Debt burdens for all age groups have climbed since 2001, and it’s only getting worse as interest rates—and balances—rise.

-The good news is that the credit card rules signed by President Obama in May will restrict card companies from increasing the interest rate on what you already owe if your account is in good standing.
+Credit card rules signed during the Obama administration restricted card companies from increasing the interest rate on what you already owe if your account is in good standing.
 The bad news?
-The rules don’t go into effect until February, giving the companies months to squeeze profits out of you any way they can.
+If the current administration reverses them, it will give the companies ways to squeeze profits out of you once more, any way they can.